-- To promote research in one or more of the sector/cross-sector programs as defined by The National Institute for Occupational Safety and Health (NIOSH) as Priority Areas and Emerging Issues: https://www.cdc.gov/niosh/twh/priority.html or the NIOSH Future of Work Initiative Research Agenda: https://www.cdc.gov/niosh/docs/2022-105/pdf/2022-105.pdf?id=10.26616/NIOSHPUB2022105 - To encourage research to understand, address, or incorporate consideration of occupational health equity: https://www.cdc.gov/niosh/programs/ohe/default.html - Promote increased interdisciplinary interaction in occupational safety and health. - To promote research that addresses regional occupational safety and health concerns. - To promote collaborative research and training activities among Training Program Grantees and otherinstitutions and entities in Region I that focus on occupational safety and health.
+- To promote research in one or more of the sector/cross-sector programs as defined by The National Institute for Occupational Safety and Health (NIOSH) as Priority Areas and Emerging Issues or the NIOSH Future of Work Initiative Research Agenda. - To encourage research to understand, address, or incorporate consideration of occupational health equity. - To promote increased interdisciplinary interaction in occupational safety and health. - o To promote research that addresses regional occupational safety and health concerns. - To promote collaborative research and training activities among Training Program Grantees and other institutions and entities in Region I that focus on occupational safety and health.